-The Video Rooms feature is a fantastic way to bring your virtual attendees even closer to the in-person experience!
-Video Rooms are spaces where up to 10 attendees and 3 moderators can talk with one another via live video, audio, and typed messages, and send Connection requests.
-If they're in the Web App, attendees can also share their screen.
+The Video Rooms feature is a fantastic way to bring your virtual attendees even closer to the in-person experience.
+Video Rooms are spaces where a maximum of 13 attendees and three moderators can talk with one another via live video, audio, and chat, and send Connection requests in the Web App or Mobile App.
+Attendees in the Web App can also share their screen.

-Video Rooms are great for breakout discussions, Sponsor hangouts, live Q&A, staff meetups, icebreaker rooms, or whatever else you can dream up.
+Video Rooms are great for breakout discussions, sponsor hangouts, live Q&A, staff meetups, icebreaker rooms, and more.

 Add the feature